-- Net Investment in Capital Assets Capital assets, net of accumulated depreciation and outstanding principal balances of debt attributable to the acquisition, construction, or improvement of those assets. - Restricted Net Position Expendable Assets whose use by the Hospital is subject to externally imposed constraints that can be fulfilled by actions of the Hospital pursuant to those constraints or that expire by the passage of time. - Unrestricted Net Position Assets that are not subject to externally imposed constraints.
-Unrestricted net position may be designated for specific purposes by action of the Board of Trustees or the UNM Board of Regents or may otherwise be limited by contractual agreements with outside parties.
+Net investment in capital assets - Capital assets, net of accumulated depreciation and outstanding principal balances of debt attributable to the acquisition, construction, or improvement of those assets.

+Restricted net position, expendable - Assets whose use by the Hospital is subject to externally imposed constraints that can be fulfilled by actions of the Hospital pursuant to those constraints or that expire by the passage of time.

+Unrestricted net position - Assets that are not subject to externally imposed constraints.
+Unrestricted net position may be designated for specific purposes by action of UNM Hospital Board of Trustees or the UNM Board of Regents or may otherwise be limited by contractual agreements with outside parties.